MonishV0017/secure-vault/README.md

     python -m PyInstaller --noconsole --name SecureVault --add-data "user_guide.txt;." --add-data "disclaimer.txt;." --noupx main.py

 NOTE: The database for developer and .exe file are shared.
-Accidental deletion of .exe file wont impact the existing database once created.
-Use the same above command again to build .exe , the previous users and their filess,backups are not lost.
+Accidental deletion of .exe file won't impact the existing database once created.
+Use the same above command again to build .exe , the previous users and their files, backups are not lost.
 Factory reset will permanently delete all user data and makes existing backups invalid.

 ### 2. Find the Application